hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 It fell to the lot of one of the Swami's disciples next day to go down the river with him in a small boat.
-As it went, he chanted one song after another of Râmprasâd, and now and again he would translate a
+As it went, he chanted one song after another of Rāmprasād, and now and again he would translate a
 verse:

 I call upon thee, Mother.